akagomez/can-binarytree/README.md

 ### can.RBTreeList.Node

-A reference to the `Node` contstructor used internally by `can.RBTreeList` to create nodes.
+A reference to the `Node` constructor used internally by `can.RBTreeList` to create nodes.